DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 # Create and Apply Variables to the rest of the data

-Now that I have my base data from the IRLS, I need to create the rest of my variables based on what I have pulled:
+Now that I have my base data from the URLS, I need to create the rest of my variables based on what I have pulled:
 ```
 dt$Home_G = as.numeric(dt$Home_G)
 dt$Home_S = as.numeric(dt$Home_S)